Mojo does a fantastic job of balancing educational value and pure entertainment.

 Oftentimes, educational games run into the difficulty of balancing entertainment and the actual learning bits, and I think Mojo does an incredible job of walking that fine line.

 Let’s dive in and take a look to see what Mojo has to offer.
+Check out the full Mojo Card Game Review below.

 Brief Overview of Mojo English